 Not only do the feeding stations provide a meal, but they also teach preschool children basic literacy skills.
 A sponsorship program has been set up to help these children and also older children attending associated schools.
 The children walk long distances to come to the feeding station and, for most of them, the food they receive at the station is the only food they eat each day.

-Along with teaching literacy skills, the children are also taught basic hygiene such as handwashing before eating and helping to wash the dishes after their meal.
+Along with teaching literacy skills, the children are also taught basic hygiene, such as handwashing before eating, and help to wash the dishes after their meal.

 The director of the Ngcina Feeding Station, Rejoice Mamba, helps to interview children.